 It grows in the coldest parts of the world (Siberia, Northern Finland, and Northern Asia).

 It’s been used to combat stress in the extremely cold conditions for over 1,000 years, and it’s known to been used by the Vikings in their trips.

 When the scientists of the Soviet Union found out about its remarkable benefits, they vowed to never let the secret of Siberian Ginseng out to the Americans.

 The herb was actually so big deal in the motherland that it was used by cosmonauts and by the olympic team of Soviet Union.

 After the Soviet Union fell apart, the knowledge about Rhodiola Rosea and many other adaptogens, finally reached the U.S.

-a) The modern day science has found more than 140 nutrients in this herb.
-Some of which are known for their testosterone boosting benefits (apigening and quercetin) and some of which are known for adaptogenic cortisol lowering effects (alkaloids, terpenoids, and various saponins).
+a) The modern-day science has found more than 140 nutrients in this herb.
+Some of which are known for their testosterone boosting benefits (apigenin and quercetin) and some of which are known for adaptogenic cortisol lowering effects (alkaloids, terpenoids, and various saponins).

 b) This case study featured 82 subjects who started using Rhodiola Rosea.
 The results of that study state: “R. Rosea was able to significantly reduce stress and fatigue”.